 If you are going to secure the items in your refrigerator, you need to make sure that you use refrigerator bars and place them carefully so that they keep food from spilling and/or falling out of the refrigerator.

-Pack food in the freezer as tightly as possible because doing this makes the it work better and also keeps items from sliding.
+- Pack food in the freezer as tightly as possible because doing this makes it work better and also keeps items from sliding.